-Feature extraction and interpretation: Following the segmentation of individual faces into eight patches, we further group each patch into three clusters using the Gaussian Mixture Model (GMM).
-The three clusters from each of the eight patches yield a total of 24 segments per 3D facial point cloud.
-Each of the 24 segments is modeled by learning seven Gaussian parameters, which yield a total of 168 features per 3D point cloud.
-The variances in (Lower right cheek) has no variation in the weight of present local patterns for that patchThe patch 8 (Upper right cheek) shows similar trend as patch 2 suggesting that the cheek regions may be too flat to capture additional variations in the third Gaussian distributions.
+Feature extraction and interpretation: Following the segmentation of individual faces into eight patches, we further group each patch into three clusters (Q = 3) using the Gaussian Mixture Model (GMM).
+The three clusters from each patch yield a total of 24 patches per 3D facial point cloud.
+Each of the 24 patches is modeled using seven Gaussian parameters (w, 3D $\mu$, and 3D $\sigma$), which yield a total of 168 features (24X7) per 3D point cloud.
+Table~\ref{tab:01} shows variances across seven facial expressions in three Gaussian parameters (w, $\mu$, $\sigma$) for each Gaussian cluster and facial patch pair.
+The variance values reveal which facial patches are most effective in capturing local patterns that differentiate one facial expression from another.
+As shown in Table ~\ref{tab:01}, patch 2 (Lower right cheek) has no variation in the weight of Gaussian cluster 3 (weight = 0) and two clusters are enough to represent local patterns for that patch.
+The patch 8 (Upper right cheek) shows similar trend as patch 2 suggesting that the cheek regions may be too flat to capture additional variations in the third Gaussian distributions.
+The patch 1 (the Upper lip and nose region) appears to yield most variances in the $\sigma$ parameter.
+Other two parameters are mostly varying in the patch 1 and patch 2 (Lower lip and chin), both of which cover the entire mouth region.
+Intuitively, the mouth region is the most active part in any facial expression.
 Patches 3 and 4 cover the rigid forehead regions of the face that intuitively yield least variations in the proposed parameter space.

-21 features across 7 facial expressions are shown in Table~\ref{tab:01} corresponding to eight distinct facial patches.
-The Table shows the most varying patches and parameters across seven facial expressions.

 Table 1.
 The variance of parameter values across seven facial expressions.
 Higher the variance, more discriminating is the facial patch or the parameter for local pattern recognition.
-The best patch for each parameter and the best parameter for each patch is shown and the lowest variances for $\mu$ and $\sigma$ parameters are highlighted for each cluster.
+The best patch for each parameter is also identified in a separate row and the lowest variances for $\mu$ and $\sigma$ parameters are highlighted for each cluster.
+GMM stands for Gaussian mixture model. w = cluster weight, $\mu$ = cluster mean, $\sigma$ = diagonal of the covariance matrix of the cluster.